DuckDuckG0ose/Northstar/README.md

 - Softreboot, for when your pc has been running for a while...
 - Restore points, so you can do stuff you shouldnt...
 - Easy-to-use UI
-- Dveloped with love <3
+- Developed with love <3

 ## Support